IceJinx33/Click--Backend/README.md

 # Click--Backend

- The backend for an app that matches people with similar interests and allows them to chat with each other.
+ The backend for an app that matches people with similar interests.

  Made for the AppDev Hack Challenge Fall 2019.